2100 Bridgeway, Sausalito, CA 94965 Phone: 415-332-3871

 Saviors of the Bay

-Fortunately for us, the Bay Model proved that the plan would be an environmental and economic disaster, turning the northern and southern arms of the Bay into evaporation ponds and killing the central Bay when it lost its supply of fresh water.
-Instead of killing the Bay they decided that killing the Reber Plan was a better choice!.
+Fortunately for us, the Bay Model proved that the plan would be an environmental and economic disaster.
+It would have turned the northern and southern arms of the Bay into evaporation ponds, and killed the central Bay when it lost its supply of fresh water.

 Volunteer at the Bay Model for the Sausalito Art Festival